autonomys/subspace-docs/docs/develop/nova/setting-up-metamask.md

   - subspace network
 ---

-### Adding Subspace RPC using MetaMask
+### Adding Autonomys RPC using MetaMask
 ---
 You can use any EVM-compatible wallet, this guide will be using [**MetaMask**](https://metamask.io/) wallet.

-First, let’s set up a MetaMask wallet and then go over connecting it to the Subspace Development Network.
+First, let’s set up a MetaMask wallet and then go over connecting it to the Autonomys Development Network.

 1. Go to the [MetaMask Website](https://metamask.io/) and download an extension for your browser.
    Select your preferred language in the top-right corner.